Qarik-Group/pg-multi-exporter/README.md

 ## Configuration

 You must mount a file to the path `/config.yml` inside the container.
-Optionally an additional `/config-iaas.yml` can also be mounted, though it is also fine to unify the config of these 2 files into a single `config.yml`.

 Config structure: